oneapi-src/oneDPL/documentation/library_guide/parallel_api/algorithms_advanced_use_cases.rst

 The additional set of algorithms includes segmented reduce, segmented scan and vectorized search algorithms.

-The definitions of the algorithms provided in the Extension API are available through the ``oneapi/dpl/algorithm`` header.
+The definitions of the algorithms listed above are available through the ``oneapi/dpl/algorithm`` header.
 All algorithms are implemented in the ``oneapi::dpl`` namespace.

 * ``reduce_by_segment``